 Peter is passionate about helping community groups, especially those that serve the interests of seniors, young people, ex servicemen and women, indigenous people and those suffering mental illness.

-Peter has three adult children and two grandchildren.
+Peter has three adult children and three grandchildren.